What opportunities will this course give me?

 The travel industry is a growing one, and the number of job opportunities is varied and plentiful.
 Career opportunities are available in areas such as travel agencies, holiday representatives, customer service in hotels and hospitality, or working on the rail network or at airports.
-Those students who are successful to merit standard on Level 2 and have gained one of either English or Maths GCSE with at least 90% attendance throughout the year, can progress on to Level 3 Travel and Tourism.
+Those students who are successful to merit or distinction standard on Level 2 and have gained one of either English or Maths GCSE with at least 90% attendance throughout the year, can progress on to Level 3 Travel and Tourism.
 Students who have successfully completed this programme have gone on to work at visitor attractions, travel agents and in hospitality.

 All students without an A*-C / 9-4 grade in English or Maths will be required, as a condition of the programme, to undertake either a GCSE or Functional Skills programme.

 Why is this course for me?